CQCL/hugr/specification/hugr.md

     function exists but without giving a definition.
 May be the source of Static-edges to Call nodes and others.
-  - **FuncDefn node**: child of a module node, defines a function (by being parent to the function’s body).
+  - **FuncDefn node**: child of a module node, defines a function (by being parent to the function's body).
 May be the source of Static-edges to Call nodes and others.
   - **DFG node**: A node representing a data-flow graph.
 Its children are all data-dependency nodes.